dmarticus/dmarticus.github.io/_posts/2025-11-24-widening-the-bottleneck.md

 Right.
 Exactly.
 That’s been the shape of the job for decades.
 When writing becomes nearly free, all the work you can’t automate steps out of the shadows.

-And yetsomething *has* shifted for me.
+And yet something *has* shifted for me.
 Not the bottlenecks themselves, but the work wrapped around them.
 That’s what this post is trying to unpack.

 ## The bottlenecks are still the bottlenecks